dsarona/ds_class/Project/ProjectPaper.md

 ## Improving Incident Identifcation and Resonse Time
 There are limited security resources to monitor and respond to attacks on an increasing number of ephermal hosts and services.
-These hosts and services are cloud based using the [DevOps model](https://en.wikipedia.org/wiki/DevOps) for deployment and frequent change.
-All of which makes identifying the risk of these services more difficult before they are deployed and removes nearly all ability to manually identify issues in such an automated environment.
+These hosts and services are now typically cloud based using the [DevOps model](https://en.wikipedia.org/wiki/DevOps) for deployment and management.
+This model makes identifying risk more difficult prior to service deployment and necessitates an automated solution to keep up with the environmental changes.

+### Hypothesis
-So my theory is by reviewing hosts/services that are being targetted now we can be identify earlier on in the [cyber kill chain](https://en.wikipedia.org/wiki/Kill_chain) process those services or hosts to be compromised in the near future.
-Or put another way, being able to better identify those hosts and services most at risk as they are being automatically deployed.
+By reviewing hosts/services that are being targetted now we can identify earlier on in the [cyber kill chain](https://en.wikipedia.org/wiki/Kill_chain) process those that are likely to be compromised in the near future.
+Specificially what the reconnissance and weponizazation phases will commonly inlucde and which services/hosts are being targetted first.

 ## Description of your data set and how it was obtained
 * [Shodan](https://www.shodan.io/)
   * Public queries saved as CSV and downloaded
   * Data includes IP, domain and service details that are publicly searchable.
-Tool is commmonly used by attackers as part of the recon effort when considering a target
+Tool is commmonly used by attackers as part of the initial recon effort when defining a target.
+For example, what does the external presence of an organization include and what could be exploited
 * [Public data on AS networks](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))
  * Public data on which networks (ASN to IP address) are tied with any company or resource.
-Information is then fed into a tool like Shodan or uesd to execute new network scans
+Information is then fed into a tool like Shodan or uesd to execute new network scans, define targets, etc...
+Also assists in defining those networks that might be less protected
 * Sanitized firewall data on network connections
   * Query by 'live' IP's collected in step one
   * Organized by GEO, Port dst, and frequency